hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 In order to attach your virtual machine to an SR-IOV network interface, there are a few requirements

-* The target host must be known, if creating a VM from scrath, this means setting the `host_system_id` option
+* The target host must be known, if creating a VM from scratxh, this means setting the `host_system_id` option
 * SR-IOV must be enabled on the host, at this time, Terraform does *not* check for this
 * The `memory_reservation` must be fully set (that is, equal to the `memory`) for the VM
 * The `network_interface` sub-resoruce takes a `physical_function` argument:
   * This **must** be set if you adapter type is `sriov`
   * This **must not** be set if you adapter type is not `sriov`
-  * This can found by navigating to the relevant host in the vSPhere Client, going the 'Configure' tab followed by Networking then Physical adapters and finding the relevant physical NIC, one o the properties fog the NIC is its PCI Local
+  * This can found by navigating to the relevant host in the vSphere Client, going the 'Configure' tab followed by 'Networking' then 'Physical adapters' and finding the relevant physical network adapeter, one of the properties og the NIC is its PCI Localation
+  * This is usally of the form "0000:ab:cd.e"
+* The `bandwidith_*` options on the network object are ignored
+* Adding, modifying and deleting SR-IOV NICs is supported, though will require a VM restart
+* Modifying a NIC from VMXNET3 to SR-IOV (and vice-versa) is explcilty blocked.

 An example is below: